GuiCamargoX/synthetic-retina-amd/README.md

 1. **AMD Classification using ResNet-18**:
     - **Notebook**: `resnet.ipynb`
-    - **Details**: Utilizes the ResNet-18 architecture, pretrained by Oliveira et al. This model is unique in its training approach, combining both real and synthetic data created by StyleGAN-2.
+    - **Details**: Utilizes the ResNet-18 architecture, pretrained by [Oliveira et al.](https://doi.org/10.1016/j.bspc.2024.106263).
+This model is unique in its training approach, combining both real and synthetic data created by StyleGAN-2.
 This  method enhances the model's ability to generalize, providing more accurate classifications in the detection of Age-related Macular Degeneration (AMD).

 2. **Retinal Image Quality Assessment**:
     - **Notebook**: `eyeq.ipynb`